DanielTillett/Simple-Windows-Posix-Semaphore/README.md

 	}
 ### Requirements

-There are no external requirements.
-Just add the two files (*semaphore.c* & *semaphore.h*) to your project and include the *semaphore.h* header.
+There are no external requirements to use.
+Just add the two files (*semaphore.c* & *semaphore.h*) to your project and include the *semaphore.h* header in the source file(s) you wish to use semaphores.